-The Business Process Improvement (BPI) Toolkit is a five-step improvement model that empowers small and medium-sized work groups to define, assess, and improve inefficient business processes.
-Using the resources provided in this section, UCSF teams can work autonomously to improve specific operations.
-The toolkit comprises five sequential steps (Initiate, Explore, Improve, Implement, and Celebrate), and includes downloadable materials with detailed descriptions of how to work through each step (including relevant templates).
-Be sure to read through all five steps before beginning your project!
+UCSF's continuous improvement approach follows a five-step model that empowers work groups to review, assess, and improve processes.
+The toolkit features downloadable materials with detailed descriptions of how to work through each step: Initiate, Explore, Improve, Implement, and Celebrate.
+Be sure to read all five steps before beginning your project!

-The Business Process Improvement Toolkit and its associated templates were developed by the UCSF Program Management Office as part of the Chancellor’s Executive Cabinet FY2015 Initiative on Business Process Improvement.
+The Continuous Improvement Toolkit and its associated templates were developed by the UCSF Program Management Office as part of the Chancellor’s Executive Cabinet FY2015 Initiative on Business Process Improvement.
 The Facilitator Tool Kit was created and published by the University of Wisconsin-Madison’s Office of Quality Improvement.

-To familiarize yourself with business process improvement and why it is important, read the BPI Overview PDF linked below.
+To familiarize yourself with continuous improvement and why it is important, read the Continuous Improvement Overview PDF linked below.

 Step 1: INITIATE

-This step includes guidance on starting a BPI project, including forming an improvement team, creating a project charter, and managing the project.
+This step includes guidance on starting a CI project, including forming an improvement team, creating a project charter, and managing the project.

 - Template: Project Charter (Word Doc)